Penukonda train collision: Crash

-According to Railway sources, the over-speeding Hampi Express collided with stationary goods train at around 3:00 a.m when allegedly train driver overlooked the signal that kicked three coaches comprising two general bogies and one sleeper off the tracks.
+According to Railway sources, the over-speeding Hampi Express with Hubli-based WDP-4D collided with stationary goods train at around 3:00 a.m when allegedly train driver overlooked the signal that kicked three coaches comprising two general bogies and one sleeper off the tracks.
 Primarily 15 dead bodies have been recovered and over 70 injured passengers were rushed to nearby hospitals in Anantpur district while seriously injured were referred to Bangalore.
 Prima-facie, it looks like that the driver overlooked the signal or there was some error in signal that cause this mishap, said a Railway official by adding that whatever, the matter was, Railway ministry has ordered a probe and the reason would come there after.
 The next morning, reports suggested that 21 people were killed in the accident.
 Of them, 11 were charred to death in the first coach, which caught fire, while the rest were trapped to death in the third coach.
 The first three coaches of the train derailed due to the impact of the collision.
 Finally that evening, the death toll was put at 25 while Andhra Pradesh police were still carrying out the rescue operations.
 "I heard a deafening sound around 3:15 in the morning.
 I jumped out of the train fearing for my life and saw people crammed into the compartment toilet," recalled Rahman, one of the passengers who survived the crash.
 "The carriage was a mangled wreck and fire engulfed it.
 Many women and children suffered scalding burns.
 It is one of the most horrific scenes I have ever seen in my life," he added.
 Lakshman T Basapur, a new recruit of the railway department, was travelling in S-7 bogie along with his brother Venkappa to report for work on the first, said: "I was sleeping on the upper berth and there was a huge jerk.
 I fell on the floor of the train and realised it had met with an accident killing passengers travelling in the general compartment bogie just behind the locomotive.
 I was lucky enough as I suffered only minor injuries caused by the fall."
 CNN IBN, in its final report on the crash, stated that as many as 25 passengers, who were in deep sleep, died and over 100 others were injured.
 Most of the victims were from Karnataka.
 Among the deceased, 17 were in the women's compartment which took the maximum impact and the remaining were in a sleeper coach and a general bogie next to it.
 While 24 passengers died on the spot, another person, identified as Maganappa, died while undergoing treatment at a hospital in Pavagada in Karnataka.
 The bodies in the general bogie were charred, making identification difficult.